Chemist CV template (text format)

 PERSONAL STATEMENT

-Skilled Analytical Chemist with 6+ years of experience in chemical manufacturing, specialising in developing analytical methods that improve product purity and reduce waste.
+Skilled Manufacturing Chemist with 6+ years of experience in chemical manufacturing, specialising in developing analytical methods that improve product purity and reduce waste.
 Experienced in implementing PAT and leading teams to resolve production issues, resulting in significant efficiency gains.
 Committed to maintaining high standards of quality and safety, ensuring full compliance with GMP and REACH regulations.

-KEY SKILLS
+SKILLS

 - Chromatography (HPLC, GC)